rootkill-g/linux_kernel_device_drivers/README.md

 which the PID 1 starts.

 > **NOTE**
-> Each Directory have a README file which will explain the respective
+> Each Directory have a README file which will explain the respective <br />
 > concept and procedure to follow and build Linux Kernel Drivers and Modules.
-> See You There! 🎉
+> <br /> See You There! 🎉